 You drive through the park a little ways to get to the campground alongside the Tennessee River where there are several picnic tables, pavilions and a playground.

 Arriving at the entrance to the campground, the front section is heavily treed with fragrant tall pines on either side.
 There is no site map, but basically, it’s two roads through the campground with sites on either side of an island with pull-through sites.
-The camp host is in this first RV on the right and Sue is one of the nicest greeters you’ll ever meet – always a good start.
+The camp host is in this first RV on the right and Sue was one of the nicest greeters I’ve ever meet – always a good start.

 As you continue on this road, the pine trees are no more on the left and become fewer in the middle.